mlechavez/drinkaholic/README.md

-# drinkaholic
+# Drinkaholic
-Simple webpage design using photoshop
+A simple static website.
+It is designed using photoshop.